maxhaslbeck/ProvingForFun-July2019/README.md

 This repository contains a summary of the July 2019 Contest at ["Proving for Fun"](https://competition.isabelle.systems).

 Here, we summarize what happend from begin to end of the contest, announce the winners here, and collect and discuss solutions.
+Feel free to send us pull requests with your solutions and discuss them in the respective issues.

 ## Chronology: